Terms & Conditions

 The Customer also undertakes that the credit card or debit card used to purchase goods is either their own or their Company's own and that they have authorisation to use it.
 The Customer furthermore undertakes that sufficient funds will be available to cover the costs of goods ordered.
 Continental reserves the right to satisfy itself as to the validation of credit or debit cards prior to supply of goods.

-All transactions entered into by Continental with the consumer are subject to the Consumer Rights Act (Distance Selling) Regulations 2015.
+All transactions entered into by Continental with the consumer are subject to the Consumer Contracts Regulations (June 2014).
 This stipulates that the buyer has the right to cancel the contract and that such cancellations must be notified in writing to the seller within a period of 14 days from date of receipt of goods.
+The customer is to return the goods at their own cost, this is not covered by Continental Ltd (the seller).

 (Please also refer to Warranties and Returns)